 Can you give up your full-time job if you wish to pursue trading full-time?

-So, you have done the homework and carried out all the financial planning and analysis.
-You have enough corpus and make enough passive income to sustain yourself.
-Or, you just got lucky and ended up multiplying your investments by many folds.
+Sadly, not yet!
+You may think that you have done the homework and carried out all the financial planning and analysis or that you have enough corpus and make enough passive income to sustain yourself.
+Or, you just got lucky and ended up multiplying your investments manifold.
+You feel like you have an idea on the best US stocks to buy right now!

 Well, not yet.